Install Bitwarden on Ubuntu Server

-You can learn how to install Docker Engine on Ubuntu Server by reading “Install Docker Engine on Ubuntu Server”.
-You can read about how to install Docker Compose on Ubuntu Server in my guide “Install Docker Compose on Ubuntu Server”.
+You can learn how to install Docker Engine and Docker Compose on Ubuntu Server by reading “Install Docker Engine and Docker Compose on Ubuntu Server”.

 In addition, OpenSSH must be installed on the server, and port 22 must be open in order to be able to connect to the server using the SSH protocol.

 To install OpenSSH on a server, you can use the command:

 This guide describes how to connect to a server using the iTerm2 terminal emulator installed on the macOS operating system.

 Please note that you will need to open the following TCP ports to access your server:

 - TCP port 80 - to receive a free cryptographic certificate through the Let’s Encrypt CA.